-The traditional four things a bride must carry at her wedding:
+An old English tradition describing the four things a bride must carry at her wedding:

 - Manga series The Embalmer refers to this tradition in its opening episode.
-The embalmer's client's fiancÚ is killed in a car accident shortly before the wedding - the embalmer conceals the stitching of the woman's reattached leg with a blue garter (an item also borrowed from a friend), so that when the body is displayed during her funeral it completes a symbolic wedding to offer the client some solace.
+The embalmer's client's fiancé is killed in a car accident shortly before the wedding - the embalmer conceals the stitching of the woman's reattached leg with a blue garter (an item also borrowed from a friend) so that when the body is displayed during her funeral it completes a symbolic wedding to offer the client some solace.

 - Wedding Peach Abridged spoofed this in an Omake, with Momoko thinking it was the penny in the shoe, and telling all the girls to check their footwear.